Chrétien de Troyes

 39. CHRETIEN, vv.
 3225-3229: “Atot le graal qu’ele tint, Une si granz clartez i vint Qu’ausi perdirent les chandoiles Lor clarté come les estoiles Quant li solauz lievre ou la lune.”

 All rights reserved.
 No part of this text may be printed without the written permission of GrailGate.
-Links to this site and brief excerpts on the internet are excluded from the restrictions.
+Links to this site and brief excerpts are excluded from these restrictions.

 COPYRIGHT © 1980-2010 by GrailGate